Okavango Delta, Chobe National Park, Victoria Falls

 Breakfast, Lunch, Dinner

 The calls of the wild filter into your dreams as you listen to the nocturnal sounds of the floodplains, from grazing hippos wandering away from the water, to the hinted jovial calls of the hyena as they scour the night.
 Breakfast is lavish and ready, giving you another opportunity to enjoy the flavors of Africa within the privacy of your room or along the viewing deck of the restaurant.
-After your meal you will soar over the delta once more, waiving goodbye to the illustrious waterways and coming to Savute, where the Savuti River flows periodically throughout the year.
+After your meal you will soar over the delta once more, waving goodbye to the illustrious waterways and coming to Savuti, where the Savuti River flows periodically throughout the year.

 Breakfast, Lunch, Dinner

 Once again you are charmed awake by the surrounding wildlife that calls through the dawn.
 More than just hyenas and birds today, you can also hear lions roaring and elephants trumpeting in the space where the early light makes the night recede.
-After another delightful breakfast you will traverse Savute Game Reserve, a region that was once a super-lake that covered northern Botswana.
+After another delightful breakfast you will traverse the Savuti, a region that was once a super-lake that covered northern Botswana.
 The marshland carries a mystical ambiance, where the land can flood or become arid no matter the local weather, a place where you can see the dried out acacia trees lining the landscape in iconic display.

 Along the plains you begin to hear what sounds like lively birds chirping; however, you don’t see any trees nearby.
 You search for flapping wings and silhouettes but find nothing.
 The grass begins to rustle and the chirping comes closer to the vehicle.
 It wasn’t birds at all but wild dogs, their jovial barks awkward to those used to the domesticated, deeper sounds of the canines back home.
 The wild dog is one of the most active and pack-centric animals in Africa, and is endangered with only about 6,000 remaining on the continent.